17 September 2018

 Whilst you can anticipate bad weather to affect your lines, disaster can also strike when you least expect it.
 It can be as simple as maintenance works accidentally cutting through your lines, which can leave you without internet for a prolonged time.

-Therefore, when disaster strikes, it’s important to have a voice disaster recovery plan in place to keep your business communicating.
+Therefore, when disaster strikes, it’s important to have a voice disaster recovery (DR) plan in place to keep your business communicating.
 This is even more prevalent in today’s world as an increasing amount of business operations heavily rely on cloud-based apps, data networks and hosted telephony to communicate.

 Read more: Why you should consider a hybrid system

 Of course, there’s lots of information out there on the different disaster recovery and business continuity plans and how to write them.
-So much so, it’s easy to put off the actual task of writing your voice disaster recovery plan.
+So much so, it’s easy to put off the actual task of writing your voice DR plan.
 And it’s only when disaster does strike, that you vaguely remember the plan you were intending to start a few months back!

 - Business and IT need to be linked